 Building a Team for Church Planting

 Building a strong, unified team is the single most critical factor in successful church planting, second only to the clear call of God.
 Ministry is inherently relational, and no vision can be sustained by a solitary leader.
 Jesus Himself modelled team-based ministry, sending out His disciples in pairs (Luke 10:1) and establishing an apostolic team before the Church was even founded.
-For graduates of APC Bible College stepping into the demanding work of planting a new church, forming a Core Team is the vital first step.
-This article will guide you through the biblical principles, essential roles, and strategic steps for building a dedicated team that shares your vision and possesses the spiritual resilience required for this transformative journey.

 The Biblical Mandate for Team Ministry

 The New Testament consistently emphasizes the principle of shared ministry, moving beyond the centralized authority of a single individual.
 The body of Christ is designed for interdependence, not independence.
+The Apostle Paul spoke of a body with many members, where each part, though distinct, is essential to the whole.

-The Apostle Paul spoke of a body with many members, where each part, though distinct, is essential to the whole (1 Corinthians 12:12-27).
-This mandate confirms that a church planter's role is not to do all the work, but to equip the saints for the work of ministry (Ephesians 4:12).
+This mandate confirms that a church planter's role is not to do all the work, but to equip others.
 A strong team provides the necessary breadth of gifts, perspectives, and spiritual support to ensure the planter doesn't face burnout or blind spots.

 The Essential Roles of the Core Team

 A church planting core team should not simply be a collection of enthusiastic volunteers; it must be a strategic assembly of individuals possessing specific spiritual gifts and competencies that cover the necessary foundational functions of a new church.
-This strategic assembly ensures balanced ministry from the very start.
+The primary roles to fill include:

 Prioritizing Character Over Competence